gvwilson/fiction/iffy/index.md

 "It's China," he said.
 "It wants to talk to you."

+Iffy stared at him for a moment while his words sunk in.
+As she opened her mouth to protest, a window-shaking *boom!* echoed across the harbor.

 *Nova Zembla wasn't the only cold mind to wake up.
 Once upon a time there was a country called China.
 Its leaders were so afraid of their own people